 PNG Air's livery reflects its nation's heritage and culture in an artistic way.

-Papua New Guinea's seven million people speak an incredible 800 different languages between them.
+Papua New Guinea's seven million residents speak an incredible 800 different languages between them.
 The Southeast Asian nation also relies on air transport more heavily than most countries, given the remote and extremely rugged terrain.

 PNG Air's new livery on its fleet of new ATR 72-600 aircraft was designed to reflect the nation's diversity and traditional icons from around the country were incorporated on the unusual and striking design.